Red Delicious: Popularity

 American farmers began to replace the Red Delicious in their orchards with other cultivars such as Gala, Fuji, and Honeycrisp.
 By 2000, the Red Delicious made up less than one half of the Washington state output, and in 2003, the crop fell to 37% of the state's harvest, which stood at 103 million boxes.
 Although Red Delicious still remained the single largest variety produced in the state in 2005, others were growing in popularity, notably the Fuji and Gala varieties.
 By 2014 the Washington Apple Commission was recommending growers plan to export 60% or more of production.
 In 2018, the Gala overtook the Red Delicious in U.S. sales for the first time.
 According to the U.S. Apple Association, production of the Gala grew 5.8% in 2018 compared to the previous year, whereas that of the Red Delicious fell 11%.
 However, exporting the Red Delicious was still a viable option because other countries still had high demand for the apple.
 In fact, the Red Delicious accounted for around half of all the apples exported by the United States in 2018.
 However, the COVID-19 pandemic was projected to continue reducing domestic demand for the Red Delicious as many cafeterias and other typical sales points for the apple were closed.
 By 2021, the Red Delicious accounted for only 15% of the output of Washington state.
 Despite these challenges, during the mid-2020s, the Red Delicious remained one of the most produced apples in the United States.
 In 2024, the Red Delicious accounted for 12.3% of the American apple market, behind only the Gala (17%).
 Washington State, Michigan, and New York are the nation's top producers of this variety.
 In Oregon, it remains the most produced apple, in terms of the number of 42-pound bushels harvested.
 However, by this time, most American-harvested Red Delicious apples were for export rather than domestic consumption.
 Internationally, the top markets for the Red Delicious are Mexico, Canada, Taiwan, Vietnam, and Indonesia.

 Meanwhile, in the top apple-growing provinces of Canada (British Columbia, Ontario, and Quebec), farmers have switched to the Ambrosia, Honeycrisp, and Gala.
 As of the 2020s, almost all of Canada's Red Delicious apples were grown in Quebec and Ontario.

 In the European Union, the Red Delicious continues to be one of the most popular apples, taking 6 percent of the regional market, behind only the Golden Delicious and the Gala, as of 2024; there has been some growth in the production of this variety.

 Sports (mutations)

-Over the years many propagable mutations, or sports, have been identified in 'Red Delicious' apple trees.
+Over the years many propagable mutations, or sports, have been identified among Red Delicious apple trees.